 Originally attributed to Allen by collaborator Marshall Brickman in Susan Brady, "He's Woody Allen's Not-So-Silent Partner," New York Times (21 Aug 1977) as "Showing up is 80 percent of life."
 On inquiry, Allen confirmed that he'd said the quotation above in a letter to William Safire (1989).
 More information here.

-And, behold, the Lord passed by, and a great and strong wind rent the mountains, and brake in pieces the rocks before the Lord; but the Lord was not in the wind: and after the wind an earthquake; but the Lord was not in the earthquake: and after the earthquake a fire; but the Lord was not in the fire: and after the fire a still small voice.
+And, behold, the Lord passed by, and a great and strong wind rent the mountains, and brake in pieces the rocks before the Lord; but the Lord was not in the wind: and after the wind an earthquake; but the Lord was not in the earthquake: And after the earthquake a fire; but the Lord was not in the fire: and after the fire a still small voice.

-The Bible (14th C BC - 2nd C AD) Christian sacred scripture
+The Bible (The Old Testament) (14th - 2nd C BC) Judeo-Christian sacred scripture [Tanakh, Hebrew Bible], incl. the Apocrypha (Deuterocanonicals)

-1 Kings 19:11-12 (KJV)
+1 Kings 19:11-12 [KJV (1611)]

-- "Then a great and powerful wind tore the mountains apart and shattered the rocks before the Lord, but the Lord was not in the wind.
-After the wind there was an earthquake, but the Lord was not in the earthquake.
-After the earthquake came a fire, but the Lord was not in the fire.
-And after the fire came a gentle whisper."
-(NIV)
+Alternate translations:Then Yahweh himself went by.
+There came a mighty wind, so strong it tore the mountains and shattered the rocks before Yahweh.
+But Yahweh was not in the wind.
+After the wind came an earthquake.
+But Yahweh was not in the earthquake.
+After the earthquake came a fire.
+But Yahweh was not in the fire.
+And after the fire there came the sound of a gentle breeze.

-- "Now there was a great wind, so strong that it was splitting mountains and breaking rocks in pieces before the Lord, but the Lord was not in the wind; and after the wind an earthquake, but the Lord was not in the earthquake; and after the earthquake a fire, but the Lord was not in the fire; and after the fire a sound of sheer silence."
-(NRSV)
+[GNT (1976)]Now there was a great wind, so strong that it was splitting mountains and breaking rocks in pieces before the Lord, but the Lord was not in the wind, and after the wind an earthquake, but the Lord was not in the earthquake, and after the earthquake a fire, but the Lord was not in the fire, and after the fire a sound of sheer silence.

-Sometimes you want to whisper in God’s ear, “God, we know you are in charge, but why don’t you make it slightly more obvious?”
+Sometimes, of course, you wish you could whisper in God’s ear, “God, we know that you are in charge.
+Why don’t you make it slightly more obvious?”